cathykam2006/Reddit-Sentiment-Analysis-NLP-Classification/README.md

 ### F) Subreddit Engagement by Word Count
 According to the post count, 'pokemontrade' subreddit has significant a larger number of word count compared to 'pokemon'.
 It is almost double of what 'pokemon' subreddit has, implicating a higher user engagement rate overall.

+# 7. Extended Application in the future
+The model that has the best prediction score can be applied to Reddit app to automate the post categorization process, where users will no longer need to proceed a designated sureddit to leave their comments, but to simply leave a comment and let reddit sort the categroy by itself.
+This will help save users' time in logistics and the navigation process.